jb-oliveira/rust-example/README.md

-# rust-ecommerce
+# rust-crud
-Basic example in Rust
+Basic Crud example in Rust using no frameworks.